pprevos/r4h2o/readme.md

 ![](presentations/images/r4h2o-banner.jpg)

-This repository contains the data sets and scripts for the []Data Science for Water Professionals course](https://peterprevos.com/r4h2o/).
+This repository contains the data sets and scripts for the [Data Science for Water Professionals course](https://peterprevos.com/r4h2o/).

 This repository contains the following folders:
 * `casestudy1`   : Case study 1 data and files.